salesforcecli/eslint-plugin-sf-plugin/README.md

 ## Use these rules to migrate a plugin based on sfdxCommand to use sfCommand

+> These eslint rules are experimental and cause significant code changes.
+Please use with caution and test changes thoroughly

 `yarn add @salesforce/sf-plugins-core`
 `yarn add --dev eslint-plugin-sf-plugin`